scvalex/ltc/docs/final.md

 systems are unsuitable for some situations because they make tacit assumptions about the communications medium.
 We discuss these assumptions in detail in Sections \ref{sec:other-data-stores} and
 \ref{sec:dtn}.
-Broadly speaking, these systems assume that communication channels between nodes\footnote{when speaking of nodes, we mean machines that hold (possibly different versions of) the same data set} are always available, and use a protocol with strong reliability and ordering guarantees such as TCP/IP.
+Broadly speaking, these systems assume that network channels between nodes\footnote{when speaking of nodes, we mean machines that hold (possibly different versions of) the same data set}
+are always available, and use a protocol with strong reliability and ordering guarantees such as TCP/IP.

 Unlike other systems, LTc makes only the following explicit assumptions.
 First, nodes may send messages to some other nodes